jaliagag/21_linux/k8s/course-udemy.md

 `openssl req -new -key my-bank.key -out my-bank.csr -subj "/C=US/ST=CA/O=MyOrg, Inc./CN=mydomain.com"`

-This generates a my-bank.csr file which is the certificate signing request that should be sent to the CA for signing.
+This generates a _my-bank.csr file which is the certificate signing request that should be sent to the CA for signing_ .
 It looks like this the certificate authorities verify your details and once it checks out they sign the certificate and send it back to you.

-You now have a certificate signed by a CA that the process trust. if hacker tried to get his certificate signed the same way he would fail during the validation phase and his certificate would be rejected by the CA.
+You now have a _certificate signed by a CA_ that the process trust. if hacker tried to get his certificate signed the same way he would fail during the validation phase and his certificate would be rejected by the CA.

 So the Web site that he's hosting won't have a valid certificate.
 The CAs use different techniques to make sure that you are the actual owner of that domain.

 You now have a certificate signed by CA that the browsers trust.
 But how do the browsers know that the CA itself was legitimate.
 For example what if the certificate was signed by a fake CA.

 In this case our certificate was signed by Symantec.
-How would the browser know Symantec is a valid CA and that the certificate was infact signed by Symantec and not by someone who says they are semantec.
-The CA is themselves have a set of public and private key pairs.
-The CA is use their private keys to sign the certificates the public keys of all the CAs are built in to the browsers.
+How would the browser know Symantec is a valid CA and that the certificate was infact signed by Symantec and not by someone who says they are Symantec.
+The CAs have a set of public and private key pairs.
+The CA uses its private keys to sign the certificates **the public keys of all the CAs are built in to the browsers**.
 The browser uses the public key of the CA to validate that the certificate was actually signed by the CA themselves.

 You can actually see them in the settings of your web browser, under certificates.
 They are under trusted CAs tab.